 What Is Stage 1 Mesothelioma?

 Doctors use stages of mesothelioma to describe how advanced a patient’s cancer is.
-Stage 1 mesothelioma is the first of four malignant pleural mesothelioma stages and is the least advanced stage.
+Stage 1 mesothelioma is the first of four malignant pleural mesothelioma stages and the least advanced stage.

 Stage 1 mesothelioma is one of four stages in the tumor-node-metastasis (TNM) staging system, a globally recognized method for noting how far certain cancers have spread.